-Hello everyone.
+Hello everyone and welcome to the next episode of Mushy-pea's blog.
+This entry is about my favourite language (except English of course) Perl.
 If you're a regular Perl user you might already know this; the developers of Perl 6 are using a prototype version of the Perl 6 interpreter written in Haskell to do various "proof of principle" testing.
 It's called Pugs (maybe a pun on the Haskell interpreter Hugs).
-However, the developers' website states that a parallel project called Parrot is the "final target for the Perl 6 interpreter".
-Parrot is written in C and does sound quite cool, as its designed to compile various languages (including Perl 6) into a common bytecode.
+However, the developers' website ( http://dev.perl.org/perl6 ) states that a parallel project called Parrot is the "final target for the Perl 6 interpreter".

-But my question is, why not stick with Haskell as the dev language for the production Perl 6 interpreter?
+But my question is, why not stick with Haskell as the development language for the production Perl 6 interpreter?
 I don't have anything against C, except that it seems to be used for building all and sundry.
 If the developers have found that another language provides a usefull platform for development, why not be diverse and stick with it?
 I know some might say that C allows the most portable programs to be written, but I think this can be true of various languages if they have good enough libraries bundled with them.
-Just my opinion.
-What do others think?